An official website of the United States government

 “This typhoon changed my perspective.
 You can never be overprepared,” Brown said.

 Her family went 18 days without power and running water.
 They took sponge baths and ate peanut butter and jelly sandwiches.
 They ran the generator only a couple hours a day, just long enough to keep the fridge cold and to heat beans or soup in the microwave.
-Their gas cans ran dry as the days passed, so they sat over six hours in a line with other residents desperate for fuel – only to face a $15 limit.
+Their gas cans ran dry as the days passed, so they sat over six hours in line with other residents desperate for fuel – only to face a $15 limit.
 Local businesses struggled to clean the rubble and muck left behind and catered only to locals with cash in hand.

-About one week into the recovery, nearby Naval Base Guam opened its fitness center as a 24-hour shelter, giving military members, Defense Department civilians, and families access to showers, charging stations and a moment’s rest in the cool air conditioning.
+About one week into the recovery, nearby Naval Base Guam opened its fitness center as a 24-hour shelter, giving military members, Defense Department civilians and families access to showers, charging stations and a moment's rest in the cool air conditioning.
 Brown stopped there in the mornings on her way to a makeshift office at a DLA Disposition Services site since her regular building still lacked power.

 “I considered myself lucky because there were many Guam residences that went without water or power, or both, for over a month,” she said.